Safety Online

 Hate Crime

 The term ‘hate crime’ can be used to describe a range of different behaviours that are motivated by hostility or prejudice usually on the basis of race, religion, sexual orientation, nationality, disability or transgender identity.
 Hostility on the basis of other characteristics and factors is known as a hate incident.
 You can report hate crimes and incidents directed towards you and those you have witnessed.
 If you feel the incident was motivated by disability, race, religion, transgender identity, sexual orientation you need to ensure you make this clear when you report it, so it is recorded as a hate crime.
-You can report directly to the police or to a third-party reporting centre, through True Vision online and / or to the University using Report & Support
+You can report directly to the police or to a third-party reporting centre, through True Vision online and / or to the University using Report It.

 Screamer videos

 Screamer videos have been around online for many years.
 They use disturbing images to purposely frighten the viewer, usually when this isn't expected.
 The content may initially seem very innocuous but will cut to an image that is designed to make the viewer jump or scream (hence the name).
 Screamers can be distressing.
 Most screamers are passed on by friends.
 If you don’t like screamers and want to avoid them, you should tell people you know not to send them.
 Good friends should listen to you and take your wishes into consideration.
-If the content in these is harmful then you can report it through Report Harmful Content or through Report & Support
+If the content in these is harmful then you can report it through Report Harmful Content or through Report It

 Trolling

 Trolls seek to create discord on the internet by posting controversial comments designed to upset people and cause distress.
 This can be for entertainment and trolls often use many platforms and sites to do this.
 Be prepared and think twice before getting engaged in debates online with people you don’t know.
 If you do engage in these behaviours, take a moment to consider why you are commenting and what you hope to achieve.
 Be mindful that some types of content may be more likely to be targeted by trolls.
 Think about whether you are emotionally prepared for discourse with people who don’t have an interest in achieving a constructive outcome but may be deliberately seeking to upset or anger you.
-If you encounter inappropriate material or comments you can report to the site itself, through Report Harmful Content or through Report & Support depending on the context.
+If you encounter inappropriate material or comments you can report to the site itself, through Report Harmful Content or through Report It depending on the context.

 Fake news and conspiracy theories